JavaScript (client wallets)

 sig = "H/9jMOnj4MFbH3d7t4yCQ9i7DgZU/VZ278w3+ySv2F4yIsdqjsc5ng3kmN8OZAThgyfCZOQxZCWza9V5XzlVY0Y="

-verifyResult = await francisPublic.verify(message, sig);
+verifyResult = francisPublic.verify(message, sig);

 where verifyResult is